laurencelundblade/t_cose/README.md

 * Disable short-circut sig debug faclity T_COSE_DISABLE_SHORT_CIRCUIT_SIGN
 * Disable the content type header T_COSE_DISABLE_CONTENT_TYPE

+#### Change in code size with spiffy decode

+The encode size is as before.

+Compared to the previous t_cose, the code size for decoding/verifying is reduced by about 600 bytes.
+However, spiffy decode functions in QCBOR are now required and they are about 2KB, so there is a net size increase of 1.4KB.
+But, use of spiffy decode will also make other parts of the over all SW stack smaller, perhaps by a lot, so this will likely break even.
+For example, EAT or CWT decoding will be reduced a lot through use of spiffy decode.
+Basically the more CBOR maps a SW stack has to handle, the more saving there will be from spiffy decode.

 ### Heap and stack
 Malloc is not used.

 Stack usage is less than 1KB for signing and for encryption.
+TODO: evaluate stack use.

 The design is such that only one copy of the COSE_Sign1 need be in memory.
 It makes use of special features in QCBOR to accomplish this.